 The Muriel O. Ponsler Memorial State Scenic Viewpoint is not a particularly high vantage point but it provides a pleasant picnicking spot overlooking a sandy beach.
 Access the beach from the park for a little beachcombing where several rocky creeks merge with the ocean.

 At Cook's Chasm Turnout just south of Yachats the ocean waves and shoreline create two spectacular water "features".
 "Spouting Horn" shoots water up through a hole in the rock like a fountain at a children's splash park.
-"Thor's Well" is a deep hole in the midst of tidal pools that the water rushes down as if someone had pulled the plug on the ocean.
+"Thor's Well" is a deep hole amid tidal pools that the water rushes down as if someone had pulled the plug on the ocean.
 Stay far back, off the rocks, as these natural displays are unpredictable and dangerous.
-But from a distance they are impressive to watch.
+But from a distance, they are impressive to watch.

 Cape Perpetua coastline view by Melanie Griffin